About Economic Policy and Regeneration

 Under the devolution legislation, international relations and relations with the EU remain the responsibility for the UK Government.
 However, it is recognised that the devolved administrations will have an interest in international policy making in relation to devolved powers.

-Under the Belfast Agreement the duties of the First Minister and deputy First Minister include dealing with and co-ordinating the work of the Executive Committee and the response of the Northern Ireland administration to external relationships.
+Under the Belfast Agreement the duties of the First Minister and deputy First Minister include co-ordinating the work of the Executive Committee and the response of the Northern Ireland administration to external relationships.

-At home Ministers continue to meet with visiting foreign diplomats, politicians and key leaders as part of the Department’s strategic inward visit programme.
+At home Ministers continue to meet with visiting foreign diplomats, politicians and key decision makers as part of the Department’s strategic inward visit programme.

-During 2012, FM and dFM visited USA, India, Dubai and China.
+During 2013, FM and dFM visited the USA, Brazil, China and Japan.

-The First and deputy First Ministers international visits are targeted at initiating government to government relations or maintaining and enhancing relations.
-The purpose of this is to raise Northern Ireland’s profile and promote the objectives and priorities of our Programme for Government.
-This will also lead into follow up work by other Ministers’ visits.
+Ministers' international visits are targeted at initiating government to government relations and/or maintaining and enhancing relations.
+The objective is to raise the profile of Northern Ireland and promote the priorities of the Executive's Programme for Government.
+This will also lead to other Ministerial visits on issues specific to their portfolios.

 Bodies sponsored by this Directorate include: